laurent-martin/ets-to-homeassistant/README.md

 This file is a zip with several XML files in it.
 The script parses the first project file found.
 It extracts group address information, as well as Building information.
+Make sure that the project file is not password protected.

 <p align="center"><img src="images/ets5.png" width="100%"/><br/>Fig. 1 ETS 5 with building</p>